 - Plan for dynamically allocating resources to accommodate the demands of the operations and control of these processes,

-- Identification of mechanisms to measure, monitor, analyze and continuously improve the processes in the context of the organization and its environment, and an
+- Identify mechanisms to measure, monitor, analyze and continuously improve the processes in the context of the organization and its environment

-- Action Plan for proactively deploying the QMS through the organization, which must include the development of
+- Establish an Action Plan for proactively deploying the QMS through the organization, and

-- Records that track compliance to the QMS and changes that are made to the QMS itself.
+- Ensure that Records are kept that track compliance to the QMS and changes that are made to the QMS itself.

-In response, Radziwill et al. proposed a general approach to determine what quality systems should be used, if any, what methods to apply to which processes, and how to select appropriate quality tools (for example, advanced product quality planning, failure mode effects analysis or quality function deployment) for the questions that need to be answered as part of a quality system.
+So in 2008, some collaborators and I proposed a general approach to determine what quality systems should be used, if any, what methods to apply to which processes, and how to select appropriate quality tools.